 Mistake #1.
 Underpricing my course

-a) It can cause your audience to undervalue your course and not buy
+a) It makes your audience undervalue your course (and possibly not buy it)

 b) It "undercuts" the market, which is detrimental to all course creators in the long run

-c) Obviously, you make less money than you could have if you priced your course higher
+c) Obviously, you make less money than you could have made with a higher price tag

-Pricing your course can be tricky, but as a general guide, don’t go too far below the price of other similar courses in your niche.
-It might be tempting because you feel like you’ll have more people sign up for your course when you price low, but it can lead to a battle with your competitors over who will have the lowest price – and that’s a battle nobody wins.
+Pricing your course can be tricky, but as a general guide, don't go too far below the price of other similar courses in your niche.
+It might be tempting because you feel like you'll have more people sign up for your course if you price it low, but it can lead to a battle with your competitors over who will have the lowest price – and that's a battle nobody wins!

 Mistake #2.
 Overpricing my course